ingolia-lab/turbidostat-development/nephelometer/doc/construction-housing.md

 The housing is assembled from two separate pieces that are produced by 3D printing, painted black, and then screwed together.
 Files for 3D printing are located in `design/housing`.

 * The `feather-nephel-housing.stl` file prints an enclosed box for the printed circuit board with a square hole for the photodetector.
+On filament deposition printers, put the widest face of the box on the build plate, with the other walls extending vertically.

 * The `250-ml-band.stl` file prints a band that wraps around a 250 ml bottle, with holes for the photodetector and the LED.
 The `500-ml-band.stl` file prints a band that fits a 500 ml bottle instead.
+On filament deposition printers, put the band upside-down, with the flat top on the build plate and the legs extending upward.

 These files can be printed in PLA plastic on widely available 3D printers (we use an Ultimaker 2+) or fabricated by 3D printing services.